IIlllII/bitbreeds-webrtc/README.md

 ###How to run

-class `SimpleSignaling` will start the server with these parameters pointing to the test keystore given.
+class `SimpleSignalingExample` will start the server with these parameters pointing to the test keystore given.

 ```